-Section 2.1: Federal Comprehensive Everglades Restoration Plan (CERP) Projects and Funding (\$96,067,000)
+Section 2.1: Federal Comprehensive Everglades Restoration Plan (CERP) Projects and Funding (\$83,384,000)

-U.S. Army Corps of Engineers Construction (\$86,115,000)
+U.S. Army Corps of Engineers Construction (\$75,430,000)

 Congress authorized the CERP in the Water Resources Development Act (WRDA) of 2000.
 The objective of the program is to restore, protect, and preserve water resources in central and southern Florida, including the Everglades.
 The CERP includes numerous projects that work together to achieve the plan's restoration goals.
 WRDA 2000 requires the completion of Project Implementation Reports (PIRs) for these projects.
 The PIRs provide further information on plan formulation and evaluation, engineering and design, estimated benefits and costs, and environmental effects of planned restoration activities.
 The PIRs serve to bridge the gap between the conceptual level of detail contained in the CERP and the detailed design plans and specifications required to proceed with construction.
 Congress authorized three projects in WRDA 2007; Indian River Lagoon South, Picayune Strand Restoration, and the Site 1 Impoundment projects.
 An additional project, the Melaleuca Eradication Facility, was authorized for construction in accordance with the Programmatic authority provision of WRDA 2000.
-The Water Resources Reform and Development Act of 2014 authorized four additional CERP projects; The Caloosahatchee River (C-43) West Basin Storage, the C-111 Western Spreader Canal, the Broward County Water Preserve Area, and the Biscayne Bay Coastal Wetland projects.
+The Water Resources Reform and Development Act of 2014 authorized four additional CERP projects; The Caloosahatchee River (C-43) West Basin Storage, the C-111 Western Spreader Canal, the Broward County Water Preserve Area, and the Biscayne Bay Coastal Wetland Phase 1 projects.

-From a project perspective, the major focus of the U.S. Army Corps of Engineers (USACE or Corps) FY 2016 activities includes continuing construction on the Picayune Strand Project and the Indian River Lagoon South project features at C-44; completion of construction of the Site 1 Impoundment Phase 1; initiation of design on the Broward County Water Preserve Areas, C-43 Caloosahatchee Reservoir, and Biscayne Bay Coastal Wetlands projects; and continuation of project adaptive assessment and monitoring activities used to monitor the effects of projects as they are implemented.
-The Corps will also execute a Project Partnership Agreement with South Florida Water Management District to recognize the construction work they previously completed on the C-111 Western Spreader Canal Project.
+From a project perspective, the major focus of the U.S. Army Corps of Engineers (USACE or Corps) FY 2017 activities includes continuing construction on the Picayune Strand Project and the Indian River Lagoon South project features at C-44; oversight of the C-43 Caloosahatchee West Basin Storage Reservoir construction being performed by The South Florida Water Management District; continuation of the Loxahatchee River Watershed Project Implementation Report, the Lake Okeechobee Watershed Project Implementation Report, and the Western Everglades Project Implementation Report; and continuation of project adaptive assessment and monitoring activities used to monitor the effects of projects as they are implemented..

-From a program perspective, FY 2016 CERP activities focus include continuation of Restoration Coordination and Verification (RECOVER), an inter-agency scientific group charged with system-wide assessments of planned and completed projects as well as with programmatic level activities.
+From a program perspective, FY 2017 CERP activities focus include continuation of Restoration Coordination and Verification (RECOVER), an inter-agency scientific group charged with system-wide assessments of planned and completed projects as well as with programmatic level activities.
 RECOVER's science-based activities include evaluation and assessment on the performance of the CERP, review of the effects that other restoration projects may have on CERP, and provision of a system-wide perspective throughout the restoration process.
 Other program level activities include continued reassessment of project sequencing to optimize delivery of benefits as contained in the Integrated Delivery Schedule.

-U.S. Army Corps of Engineers CERP Operations & Maintenance (\$1,491,000)
+U.S. Army Corps of Engineers CERP Operations & Maintenance (\$1,543,000)